 More interesting results are observed with ships that dock within the port (see Figure 40).
 The ship in the left most chart follows the expected progression through the behavioural segments, namely transition, declaration through the docking phases before finally docking.
 The ship in the second chart is initially classified into the docking initial phase, which suggests that this ship enters port at a much lower speed and is slowing down.
 The ship then decelerates further, increases its rate of turn and moves through the docking mid and terminal phases.
 At this point, the ship accelerates and moves back into the docking mid phase segment before decelerating through the docking terminal phase and onto the docked segment.
 It is suggested that this behaviour is indicative of the ship manoeuvring into the prevailing current to aid the docking procedure.
-In the final chart the ship moves through the segment.
-It then accelerates and enters the initial docking segment before decelerating docking segment.
-It then accelerates and enters the initial docking segment before decelerating through the segments and onto the docked segment.
+In the final chart the ship moves through the segments slowing down and increasing its manoeuvrability before entering the docking terminal phase segment.
+It then accelerates and enters the initial docking segment before decelerating, passing through the remaining docking segments and onto the docked segment.
 This behaviour is less clearly understood.
 However, it may be caused by the ship reducing speed to wait for an available berth before redirecting to a different berth.